 "Governments have to take the lead - to show the way.
 Whether by example, by laws, by regulations, by funding, by promotion, etc - they all help.
-Those with disability need support across a range of areas for them to be included."
-Former carer
+Those with disability need support across a range of areas for them to be included." - Former carer

-To promote greater inclusivity and combat social isolation and loneliness, in society for people living with dementia, there needs to be direct recognition and inclusion of these individuals in policy development and program design.
+To promote greater inclusivity and support the needs of people with disability, there needs to be direct recognition and inclusion of these individuals in policy development and program design.
 This requires the leadership of governments to see the value lived experience perspectives have in improving the way care is delivered, and in creating supportive environments for people living with dementia.
 Some examples of good practice include:

-people living with dementia sitting on project specific working groups and/or steering committees:

-- people living with dementia being consulted with about policy, programs, and/or service redesign that directly impact them; - people living with dementia being listened to and their ideas taken seriously by decision-makers when they provide feedback, share insights, or provide guidance; - seeing people living with dementia as equals and engaging with them from this perspective; - promoting supportive and positive images, stories and contributions of people living with dementia, particularly in policy and program development; - · introducing dementia awareness training in school based programs; and - not excluding people from consultation processes based on their dementia.
+- people living with dementia sitting on project specific working groups and/or steering committees; - people living with dementia being consulted with about policy, programs, and/or service redesign that directly impact them; - people living with dementia being listened to and their ideas taken seriously by decision-makers when they provide feedback, share insights, or provide guidance; - seeing people living with dementia as equals and engaging with them from this perspective; - promoting supportive and positive images, stories and contributions of people living with dementia, particularly in policy and program development; - introducing dementia awareness training in school based programs; and - not excluding people from consultation processes based on their dementia.

 "Lead by example!
 From Federal - State to Local government bodies.
-Those that are most enabling and inclusive are at a local level - recognize and acknowledge this - then build upwards and outwards."
-Person living with dementia
+Those that are most enabling and inclusive are at a local level - recognise and acknowledge this then build upwards and outwards." - Person living with dementia